rucio/rucio/doc/source/client_howto.rst

 -----------------
 ``Querying``
 ------------
-    - list all DDM sites
+    - List all DDM sites
+        Martin
-    - find a dataset
+    - Find a dataset
-    - list the contents of a dataset
+    - List the contents of a dataset
-    - list the replica locations of a dataset
+    - List the replica locations of a dataset
-    - list the datasets at a site
+    - List the datasets at a site
-    - list the files in a dataset
+    - List the files in a dataset
-    - list the files in a dataset existing at a site
+    - List the files in a dataset existing at a site
-    - list the physical filenames in a dataset
+    - List the physical filenames in a dataset
-    - list the file paths of a dataset replica at a site
+    - List the file paths of a dataset replica at a site
-    - list the dataset(s) where a particular file belongs
+    - List the dataset(s) where a particular file belongs Martin
-    - create a Pool File Catalogue with files on a site
+    - Create a Pool File Catalogue with files on a site
-    - create a Pool File Catalogue and let the system guess the PFN
+    - Create a Pool File Catalogue and let the system guess the PFN
-    - create a Pool File Catalogue in a Tier-3
+    - Create a Pool File Catalogue in a Tier-3

 ``Retrieving data``
 -------------------
-    - download a full dataset
+    - Download a full dataset
-    - download specific files from a dataset
+    - Download specific files from a dataset
-    - download a sample of n random files from a dataset
+    - Download a sample of n random files from a dataset
-    - download a dataset from a specific site
+    - Download a dataset from a specific site
-    - download with datasets/files given in an inputfile
+    - Download with datasets/files given in an inputfile
-    - download datasets from tape
+    - Download datasets from tape
     - Restrictions to access datasets on tape

 ``Creating data``
 -----------------